suenalaba/womenintech/docs/readme.md

 # CZ2006 BCS3 WomenInTech WITFIT

-This is a project done using Ionic Framework that uses Typescript by CZ2006 BCS3 WomenInTech.
+This is a project done using Ionic Angular Framework that uses Typescript by CZ2006 BCS3 WomenInTech.
 It's named WITFIT.

 WITIFT aims to provide promote fitness and a community dedicated to a healthy lifestyle through its 2 main functionalities: